Kraftland/mcctl/readme.md

 ---

-minecraft-server-maintainer is a bash script that can automatically maintain your Minecraft server's core (Spigot and Paper, currently) and some plug-ins.
+minecraft-server-maintainer (aka mcmt) is a bash script that can automatically maintain your Minecraft server.# Usage

-# Usage

 ```bash
 [Environment Variables] bash /Path/to/your/script.sh [Flags]